leihui6/measurement_system_in_3d/README.md

   - Fix bugs

 - 20/06/2020
-  - Modify the libpointmacher let it support export of matrix.
+  - Modify the libpointmacher to let it support export of matrix.
   - Add a seprarte tool that can display fine and coarse process using matrix saved.
   - Fix bugs.

 - 21/06/2020
   - Add searching module but it is not completed.
+  - Fix bugs.

+- 25/06/2020
+  - Modify the libpointmacher to let it export matrix into one file.
+  - Support load configruation file for coarse registration.
+  - Complete searching point process.
+  - Fix bugs.